darrylmorley/lightspeed-retail-sdk/README.md

 - Support for paginated responses from the Lightspeed API.
 - Retry logic for handling transient network issues.
 - **NEW: Flexible token storage** - File-based, database, or custom storage options.
+- **NEW: Advanced search capabilities** - Search items and customers with flexible queries.
+- **NEW: Bulk operations** - Update multiple items efficiently.
+- **NEW: Inventory management** - Low stock alerts and category-based queries.
 - Support for both CommonJS and ES modules.

 ## Installation